Help with childcare costs

 To qualify, you must...

 This applies to both parents in a couple (so each parent must fit the criteria) as well as to single parents.
-If you don't meet the 'working parent' criteria, you won't be eligible for any free childcare hours.
+If you don't meet the 'working parent' criteria, you won't be eligible for any funded childcare hours.

 Before you apply, check that your chosen childcare provider is registered with the Care Inspectorate Wales.